We all know that dogs are a man’s best friend. Well, now dogs can be a skier’s best friend, and they might even save your life.

-As part of their training, the ski patrol dogs are constantly practicing the art of using their noses to find humans buried in snow and digging them out.
-Just finding a person stuck in an avalanche can help ski patrol save lives, but digging to them can help the stuck skier/snowboarder get much needed air in the desperate situation.
+As part of their training, the ski patrol dogs are constantly practicing the art of using their noses to find humans buried in snow and dig them out.
+Just finding a person stuck in an avalanche can help ski patrol save lives, but digging for them can help the stuck skier/snowboarder get much-needed air in a desperate situation.

-The Alpine Avalanche Rescue Foundation shared video of some of their training at Squaw Meadows recently, showing what it looks like to be rescued by one of these ski patrol dogs:
+The Alpine Avalanche Rescue Foundation shared video of some of their training, showing what it looks like to be rescued by one of these ski patrol dogs:

 View this post on Instagram

-Squaw Valley probably boasts the largest team of ski patrol dogs in the area, and rightfully so.
-With the large, robust terrain of backcountry mountain at Squaw, it would be safe to assume that it would have a higher risk of inbound avalanches compared to other resorts.
+Palisades Tahoe probably boasts the largest team of ski patrol dogs in the area, and rightfully so.
+With the large, robust terrain of the backcountry mountain, it would be safe to assume that it would have a higher risk of inbound avalanches compared to other resorts.

 These dogs are not only hand-picked by their trainers, they also must undergo rigorous training exercises to stay in tip-top in case of an emergency.
 Heavenly ski patroller Colton Terry identifies the top five characteristics of a good avalanche rescue dog: